wortsatz/NMDA23_fMRI/README.md

 # NMDA23
-This is the Repository for the Neurocognitive Methods and Data Analysis seminar in the summer semester of 2023 from the Free University of Berlin.
+This is the Repository for the Neurocognitive Methods and Data Analysis seminar of Group 4 in the summer semester of 2023 from the Free University of Berlin.
+Contributors are: Anastasia Asmolova, Kubra Fatullayeva, Tiantian Li, Lisa Paulsen

-GROUP 4 skills   Programming;   Team coordination;	EEG/MRI;

-TiantianLi:	            4	            1	           2
-LisaPaulsen:	        2	            5	           2
-KubraFatullayeva:	    2	            3	           1
-AnastasiiaAsmolova:	    2	            4	           3

-Group total:		    10	            13	           8
+To Dos NMDA

+- Make the preprocessing scripts; Normalisation Coregistration
+- Adjust them so they are transferable (splitting Pre-Processing and GLM)
+- Create a Master Script
+- Understand the options and parameters